PO Box 9021, Wilmington, DE 19809, USA

 A fine book, "Jungle of the Maya" has recently been published (in 2006) by the University of Texas Press.
 In it, there some very good photographs of wildlife in Belize, and in nearby Guatemala & Mexico.
 In the following lists, pages in that book with photos of particular species are referred to with a (p. xx)

-Links:
+Other Links:

-Upcoming FONT Birding & Nature Tours in Mexico & Central America
+Upcoming FONT Birding & Nature Tours in Central America & Mexico

 Mammals during FONT tours in Guatemala (with some photos)